zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 News:
 ======
+**29 Jan.
+2025**, Invited to serve as the Technical Program Commitee of [SC' 25](https://sc25.supercomputing.org/), " *The International Conference for High-Performance Computing, Networking, Storage and Analysis* ".

 **26 Nov.
 2024**, Our paper "StoreLLM: Energy Efficient Large Language Model Inference with Permanently Pre-stored Attention Matrices" has been accepted by [ACM e-Energy 2025](https://energy.acm.org/conferences/eenergy/2025/). *The 16th ACM International Conference on Future and Sustainable Energy Systems*.
 Rotterdam, Netherlands, June 17 - 20, 2025

 **18 July 2024**, Our paper "A Compiler-Like Framework for Optimizing Cryptographic Big Integer Multiplication on GPUs" has been accepted by [Micro' 2024](https://microarch.org/micro57/). *57th IEEE/ACM International Symposium on Microarchitecture*.
 November 2 – November 6, 2024.
 Austin, Texas, USA